zarahbaloch/LHL_SQL_Final/starting_with_questions.md

 <img width="812" alt="Screenshot 2025-03-18 at 4 38 47 AM" src="https://github.com/user-attachments/assets/0fa706b0-24db-48d1-b294-6a601360ac77" />

 Understanding purchasing behavior of site visitors from different regions globally can allow for businesses to optimize marketing, inventory, and customer engagement strategies.
 This query determines the average number of products ordered per visitor, calculated by dividing total products ordered by the number of unique visitors per location.
 The highest recorded averages were from Council Bluffs, US, with 2 visitors ordering 7,589 products per visitor, followed by Bellflower, US, with 2 visitors ordering 3,786 products per visitor.
-Additionally, Montenegro, Côte d'Ivoire, and Cork, Ireland each had 1 visitor ordering 3,786 products per visitor, highlighting outlier purchasing behaviors.
+Additionally, Montenegro, Côte d'Ivoire, and Cork, Ireland each had 1 visitor ordering 3,786 products per visitor.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
 ----------------------------------------------------------------------------------------------------